JohnnyMaelstrm/johnnymaelstrm.github.io/index.md

      alt="Banneri"
      style="width: 60%; object-fit: cover; display: block;">

-# Hi 👋 Welcome to my Portfolio | Website!
+# Hi 👋 Welcome to my Portfolio!

 I’m **Jaakko Oja**, a third-year IT student at **Tampere University of Applied Sciences**
 I specialize in telecommunications, computer networks, and cybersecurity.